-You can delete elements from your model, working either from the Project Browser or from a diagram.
+You can delete elements from your model, working either from the Browser window or from a diagram.

-When you delete an element from your model, the element, its properties and any child elements or diagrams it contains are all deleted.

-- The deleted element is removed from all diagrams on which it appears - All relationships that it was involved in are also deleted from the model
+- When you delete an element from your model, the element, its properties and any child elements or diagrams it contains are all deleted - The deleted element is removed from all diagrams on which it appears - All relationships that it was involved in are also deleted from the model

-Delete one or more items from your model using the Project Browser
+Delete one or more items from your model using the Browser window

-Step Action 1 In the Project Browser, click on an item to select it.
+Step Action 1 In the Browser window, click on an item to select it.
 To select additional items, or to remove items from the selection, use Ctrl+click or Shift+click.
-The selected items are highlighted in the Project Browser.
-2 Either: • Press Ctrl+Delete or • Right-click on one of the selected elements, then select the 'Delete selected item(s)' option A confirmation dialog displays.
+The selected items are highlighted in the Browser window.
+2 Either: Press Ctrl+Delete or Right-click on one of the selected elements, then select the 'Delete selected item(s)' option A confirmation dialog displays.
 3 Click on the Yes button.
 The selected items are deleted from your model.